ft-interactive/starter-kit/README.md

 ## Understanding automatic deployment ('continuous integration')

 Whenever you add _any_ repository to the [ft-interactive](https://github.com/ft-interactive) GitHub org, the [IG Buildbot](https://github.com/ft-interactive/ft-ig-github-project-manager) automatically sets up a new CircleCI project linked to the new repo.
-That means CircleCI will build the project whenever you add a new commit to that repo (whether on master or other branches).
+That means CircleCI will build the project whenever you add a new commit to that repo (whether on main or other branches).

 How does Starter Kit come into this?
 Starter Kit includes a [`circle.yml`](circle.yml) file that instructs CircleCI to run `npm run deploy` after any successful builds.
 This means that all you have to do is commit a change to your project, and push the commit to GitHub (or just make the change directly on the GitHub website), and it should get deployed within a few minutes.
 (The deploy script automatically decides what path to upload files to, based on the name of the repo on GitHub.)
 This process is called **continuous integration**.